MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_BMCWhatIsCatalog.md

    Remember, if you added additional countries to your feed, you need to add their currency by listing their currency symbols (per ISO 4217).
 To learn more about this option, see [Show your products in multiple countries](#show-your-products-in-multiple-countries).
 1. Enter your product offer information in the rows below the header row, using one row for each product.

    Each item's attribute values should be listed in the same column as the corresponding header attribute name.
-This means a product's ID must be in the column with header attribute “id”.
+This means a product's ID must be in the column with header attribute â€œidâ€.
 1. Save your spreadsheet as a tab delimited Excel file (TXT).

 - **File format requirements**